isomerpages/enterprisesg-cpso/_consumers/choose-safer-products/choose-safer-consumer-goods.md

 a <u>non-exhaustive</u> list of common general consumer goods and their applicable safety standards.</p>
 <p>The Consumer Product Safety Office does active post-market surveillance
-to reduce the impact of unsafe general consumer goods.</p>
-<p>Consumers may refer to the <a href="https://www.consumerproductsafety.gov.sg/consumers/safety-alerts-and-recalls/children-apparel/" rel="noopener noreferrer nofollow" target="_blank">Product Safety Alerts and Recalls page</a> for
-the latest news regarding unsafe consumer products identified in Singapore.</p>
+to reduce the impact of unsafe general consumer goods.
+Consumers may refer to the <a href="https://www.consumerproductsafety.gov.sg/consumers/safety-alerts-and-recalls/children-apparel/" rel="noopener noreferrer nofollow" target="_blank">Product Safety Alerts and Recalls page</a> for the latest news regarding unsafe consumer products identified in Singapore.</p>
 <p><strong>When purchasing consumer goods, consumers are encouraged to:</strong>
 </p>